zipnn/zipnn/README.md

 *  ```compression_chunk```: Chunk size for compression. (default value = 256KB).

-For even more advanced methods, please refer to the [Under the Hood file.](./UTH.md)
+For even more advanced parameters, please refer to the [Under the Hood file.](./UTH.md#Additional-ZipNN-Configuration)

 ### Validation test